 4. Simply Your Finances

 I don’t know about you, but life is busy.
 The more credit cards, bank accounts or investment accounts you add to your life, the more time it takes to manage each of those things.
-We do like to churn credit cards to supplement our travel addiction, but we streamline everything else – such as doing all of our investing with Vanguard.

 Take a look at your financial house.
 Do you have any old 401(k) plans with former employers?
 Roll them into your current plan.
 Do you have credit cards you don’t use?
 Cancel them and move the limit to another card to protect your credit score.